uditpramanik/Real-time-jewelry-tracker/design_doc.md

 1. Capture webcam video
 2. Detect hand landmarks using MediaPipe
-3. For each joint (index, middle, ring): (can be extended to thumb and Pinky)
+3. For each joint (index, middle, and ring fingers (with potential extension to thumb and pinky))
    - Crop a 64×64 patch
    - Normalize and pass to classifier
    - Predict “RING” or “NO RING”